wifiknight45/psychic-tribble/README.md

 Crystal Andrews
 andrews.crystal@gmail.com

-For questions, bug reports, or feature requests, please reach out to the development team.
+For questions, bug reports, or feature requests, please reach out to the development team at wifiknight45@proton.me

 Psychic-Tribble - Seamless event planning for the modern world Copyright © 2025 Psychic Tribble.
 All rights reserved.
 This software is proprietary and confidential.
 Unauthorized use is prohibited without written permission from the authors.

+Built with ❤️ using FastAPI and modern Python practices.